-Here we consider a calcium channel (EEEE) with four glutamate side chains and eight $O^{-1/2}$ particles that are free to move inside the filter, which is essentially the model introduced by Nonner and Eisenberg^{53,87-89} and used by them and their collaborators since then (reviewed in refs 9 and 72).
+Here we consider a calcium channel (EEEE) with 4 glutamate side chain, 8 $O^{-1/2}$ particles, free to move inside the filter, essentially the model introduced by Nonner and Eisenberg^{53,87-89} and used by them and their collaborators since then (reviewed in references^{9,72}).
 Our goal is to demonstrate the feasibility of a PNP-steric model and the range of phenomena that can be calculated despite its local approximation.
-Note that the effects of a local approximation on the right-hand side of partial differential equations are not the same as the effects of a local approximation in a classical analysis of the BBGKY hierarchy.
-The much-needed detailed comparison with experimental results lies in the future.
-We are particularly interested in the effects of the steric parameters that we call ε{ii} in eq 1 and then the effects of g{ii} as well, so we concentrate on steady-state results.
+Note that the effects of a local approximation on the right hand side of partial differential equations is not the same as the effects of a local approximation in a classical analysis of the BBGKY hierarchy.
+The much needed detailed comparison with experimental results lies in the future.
+We are particularly interested in the effects of the steric parameters we call ε{ij} in eq.
+1, and then the effects of g{ij} as well, so we concentrate on steady state results.
 Transients of the type previously reported75 have been computed and will be reported separately.

-The channel geometry used for the current 1D simulations is shown in Figure 3, and the parameters used are shown below.
-These parameters are not changed in the calculations (e.g., the diffusion coefficients are always the same and are not changed as the interaction (Kong) parameters are changed).
+The channel geometry used for the current 1D simulations is shown in Fig. 3, and the parameters used are shown below.
+These parameters are not changed in the calculations, e.g., the diffusion coefficients are always the same and are not changed as interaction (Kong) parameters are changed.